Jtoosh/chess/notes.md

 - [ ] TODO: Write code in `ui.Client` and `Server` to differentiate which client is being messaged, and send the appropriate messages.
   - I am finding that following PetShop's example is useful here, making some separate classes in a websocket passage to keep things cleaner.

+- [ ] TODO: Include in my retrospective for this phase an analysis of the Petshop code, and why it was useful to draw from it _including specific programming principles_